 Real Property Appraisals: A Primer

-So, what party makes sure the real estate is worth the purchase price?
+So, who's responsible for making sure the value of the property is consistent with the purchase price?
 In comes the appraiser.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Property Valuation Group will ensure, you as an interested party, are informed.

 Valuation Using the Income Approach